udhc-journals/udhc-journals.github.io/_posts/2020-07-04-drsrija-intro-rfkill.md

 It is important to be vigilant of the actions and keyboard strokes you give while using the keyboard otherwise we may end up triggering changes in hardware setup!!!!

-Disclaimer : The Information provided above shoukd notbe used for any lifesaving or critical purposes, there is no claim to accuracy or fitness and this article dosenot form a product commitment.
+Disclaimer : The Information provided above shoukd notbe used for any lifesaving or critical purposes, no claim to accuracy or fitness and this article dosenot form a product commitment.
 No Warranties or liablities apply to the author

+Author : Dr Srija Katta